India: African students hospitalized in roving mob attacks

 His family filed a police report against five local Nigerian men, who have since been detained on suspicion of drug peddling, abduction and murder, police said.

-A post-mortem, however, did not confirm the theory of a drug overdose and the men were later released.
+A postmortem, however, did not confirm the theory of a drug overdose and the men were later released.

 Following their arrest, African students gathered to peacefully demonstrate for their release, said Ezeugo Nnamdi Lawrence, university coordinator with the Association of African Students in India (AASI).

-On Monday, a counter-protest by Indians turned violent.
-Police officer Amir Dikshit told CNN an estimated 500 to 600 people attacked two students in a shopping mall in Noida.
+On Monday, a counterprotest by Indians turned violent.
+Police officer Amir Dikshit said about 500 to 600 people attacked two students in a shopping mall in Noida.

 A shocking video posted online by AASI showed dozens of men hitting, kicking and hurling metal objects at a man lying apparently unconscious on the floor.